rednafi/rednafi.com/content/misc/direnv.md

 ---

 I'm not really a fan of shims—code that automatically performs actions as a side effect or intercepts commands when you use the shell or when a prompt runs.
-That's mainly why I've stayed away from tools like `asdf` or `pyenv`, and instead stick to `apt` or `brew` for managing my binary installs, depending on the OS.
+That's why, other than the occasional dabbling, I've mostly stayed away from tools like `asdf` or `pyenv` and instead stick to `apt` or `brew` for managing my binary installs, depending on the OS.

 Recently, though, I've started seeing many people I admire praising `direnv`: